Catalina Devandas Aguilar: Career

 She was also one of the experts appointed by the World Health Organization for training on human rights in mental health, Quality Rights 2019.

+Since May 2024, she serves as representative of the Director-General of the International Organization for Migration (IOM UN Migration) and Senior Director for the Office of Partnerships, Advocacy and Communications.

 Visit to France

 From October 3 to 17, 2017, Devandas-Aguilar visited France and submitted a report before the United Nations, in relation to the situation in relation to respect for human rights.